lupo-src/devops-assignment-easir/README.md

 * AWS CloudWatch to gather metrics from Application Load Balancer on HTTP requests as well as from AWS SQS on queue status or RabbitMQ queue status
 * In order to monitor RabbitMQ queue with CloudWatch we need to use following adapter: https://github.com/deepakputhraya/monitor-rabbitmq

+If it comes to more detailed technical steps we could follow is:

+(Assuming that we have K8s cluster spawned and configured)
+* I'd follow AWS post around configuring k8s-cloudwatch-adapter - https://aws.amazon.com/blogs/compute/scaling-kubernetes-deployments-with-amazon-cloudwatch-metrics/ - of course adjusting where necessary
+* Then I'd configure RabbitMQ adapter for CloudWatch to send relevant metrics

 ### Scenario 2